emse-sas/sca_framework/docs/sources/tuto/installation.rst

 - Xilinx SoC with FPGA.
 - Xilinx Vivado 2020.1
 - Xilinx Vitis 2020
-- Any terminal emulator such as PuTTY, TeraTerm or picocom.
+- Any terminal emulator such as PuTTY, TeraTerm or picocom
 - The SCA demo sources available on GitHub
 - The latest SCA IP repo sources available on GitHub